JBCounts89/deep-learning-challenge/README.md

 -Add or reduce the number of epochs to the training regimen.

 **CENTRAL GRADER**
-    Please see Work/deep_learning_challenge.ipynb for my code and Work/NeuralNetworkModelReport for my inlcuded report.
+    Please see Work/deep_learning_challenge.ipynb for my code and Work/NeuralNetworkModelReport.txt for my included report.